ezrosent/frawk/info/performance.md

 * [`mawk`](https://invisible-island.net/mawk/) is an Awk implementation due to Mike Brennan.
 It is focused on the "Awk book" semantics for the language, and on efficiency.
-I used mawk v1.3.4 on MacOS and v1.3.3 on Linux.
+I used mawk v1.3.4 on MacOS and Linux.
+The Linux copy is compiled from source with -march=native.
 * [`gawk`](https://www.gnu.org/software/gawk/manual/) is GNU's Awk.
 It is actively maintained and includes several extensions to the Awk language (such as multidimensional arrays).
 It is the default Awk on many Linux machines.
-I used gawk v5.0.1 on MacOS and v4.1.4 on Linux.
+I used gawk v5.0.1 on MacOS and gawk v5.1 on Linux.
+All `gawk` invocations use the `-b` flag, which disables multibyte character support.
+This is a bit unfair to xsv, frawk, and tsv-utilities, which all support UTF-8 input and (e.g.) matching regular expressions in a UTF-8-aware manner.
+However, the benchmarks here do not make any special use of UTF-8, and gawk performs substantially better with this option enabled (sometimes >2x).
 * [`xsv`](https://github.com/BurntSushi/xsv) is a command-line utility for performing common computations and transformations on CSV data.
 I used xsv v0.13.0 on both platforms